Kong/docs.konghq.com/app/gateway/2.6.x/reference/loadbalancing.md

 - When picking your hash input make sure the input has enough variance to get to a well distributed hash.
 Hashes will be calculated using the CRC-32 digest.
-So for example, if your system has thousands of users, but only a few consumers, defined per platform (eg. 3 consumers: Web, iOS and Android) then picking the `consumer` hash input will not suffice, using the remote IP address by setting the hash to `ip` would provide more variance in the input and hence a better distribution in the hash output.
+So for example, if your system has thousands of users, but only a few consumers, defined per platform (for example, 3 consumers: Web, iOS and Android) then picking the `consumer` hash input will not suffice, using the remote IP address by setting the hash to `ip` would provide more variance in the input and hence a better distribution in the hash output.
 However, if many clients will be behind the same NAT gateway (e.g. in